 The client wanted to build a brand-new system on Microsoft Azure, one of the world’s leading cloud-computing platforms, offering a range of services that help businesses build and deploy applications.

+However, modernizing the system was no easy task.
+Migrating existing tools and processes to cloud presented both technical and change-management challenges.
 Engineers had to integrate more than 250 enterprise resource planning (ERP) systems, which help manage core business processes, and more than 1,600 billing unit codes across 108 countries.
 These all needed to work alongside the middleware, which bridges operating systems and applications.

-The different microservices can still communicate with each other over defined application programming interfaces (API), but companies enjoy greater technological freedom.
+The different microservices can still communicate with each other over defined application programming interfaces (APIs), but companies enjoy greater technological freedom.
 If one aspect of the system is malfunctioning or lagging, engineers can easily replace it without disrupting the rest.
 This flexibility empowers teams to update the system as technology accelerates, so it’s always running on the most advanced software.

 Tapping into Capgemini’s experience and expertise with microservices ensured that each element of the finance system was ready for the newly built Azure environment.